 Day 1: Arrival in Buenos Aires, Argentina

-Our Patagonia wildlife safari tour begins in Buenos Aires where we will meet in the afternoon for a lovely walk in a nature reserve followed by a hearty dinner.
-Costanera Sur is a renowned birding destination within the heart of the city where we can stretch our legs and look for species such as Horned Screamer, Masked Gnatcatcher and Wattled Jacana.
+Our Patagonia wildlife safari tour begins in Buenos Aires where we will meet in the afternoon for a walk in an urban nature reserve followed by a hearty dinner.
+Costanera Sur is a renowned birding destination within the city where we can stretch our legs and look for species such as Horned Screamer, Masked Gnatcatcher and Wattled Jacana.
 We can see these subtropical birds while the tango scene unfolds on the waterfront promenade, and a myriad of restaurants beckon.
 We can discuss the upcoming trip over a bottle of malbec.

 Days 2 – 4: Peninsula Valdes

 A morning flight brings us to Trelew and our introduction to Patagonia.
-A two-hour drive brings us to Punta Tombo, a gorgeous landscape where we walk amongst the world’s largest Magellanic Penguin colony.
-The birds go about their business, while we scan for other species such as Southern Martin, White-winged Black-Tyrant, Elegant-crested Tinamou and the endemic Chubut Steamer-Duck or a Brown Skua.
+First we arrive at Punta Tombo, a pampas landscape on the coast where we walk amongst the world’s largest Magellanic Penguin colony.
+The birds go about their business, while we scan for other species such as Southern Martin, White-winged Black-Tyrant, Elegant-crested Tinamou and the endemic Chubut Steamer-Duck.
 Next we relocate to Puerto Madryn to relax and sample some local cuisine within walking distance of our hotel.
 En route we might see Burrowing Parakeets.

 Peninsula Valdes is one of the world’s most significant marine sanctuaries and a UNESCO site.
 The highlight during this season is the large numbers of Southern Right Whales that appear in the bays of the peninsula.
 Based in a quaint fishing village, we’ll embark on three days of marine wildlife viewing, including a boat trip to view the whales and their calves up close.
-However, sometimes the best viewing comes from shore—certain whales may curiously approach shoreline viewers within several metres!
+Whales can be so plentiful that we move between individuals simply to encounter different behaviours and backdrops.

 Today we say goodbye to Argentina and traverse Tierra del Fuego on a journey that will show the vast scale of Patagonia.
-Depending on our progress we will stop at various locations, including a designated reserve for Red Knot and other shorebirds, roadside vantages to scan for Chilean Hawk and other forest birds, or ever-productive wetlands.
+Depending on our progress we will stop at various locations, including a designated reserve for Red Knot and other shorebirds, roadside vantages to scan for raptors, or ever-productive wetlands.
 There is also a back-up site for King Penguin.
 We cross into Chile today and finish the day at the edge of the Magellan Straight, poised to cross the next morning to the mainland.
-We’ll rest well tonight with the winnowing of South American Snipe beside our hotel.
+We’ll rest well tonight with the winnowing of South American Snipe outside of our hotel.
 Night in Cerro Sombrero.

 A restful morning could involve a walk on the promenade near the hotel to see Black-necked Swans, or to catch up on sleep or photo editing.
 Next up is the spectacular Torres del Paine National Park.
 Arguably the single most scenic location in all of South America, this large and wild reserve is a nature lover’s dream and on the landscape photographer’s bucket list.
 Based at a cozy lodge, we’ll hook up with a local guide to help us track down a puma, or mountain lion.
 On previous trips we’ve seen up to four cats in several hours.
-This is the best place in the world to see these cats and with luck we’ll see them hunting among the herds of guanacos that populate the pampas.
+This is the best place in the world to see them and with luck we’ll find them hunting among the herds of guanacos.
 Nothing is guaranteed but we have seen point-blank views of pumas eating their prey.
 Other highlights include Andean condors soaring overhead looking for scraps, and both Southern and Chimango Caracaras.
 The ostrich-like Darwin’s Rhea is another favourite denizen of the pampas as is the Huemul, a deer that is known as one of the rarest mammals in South America.
 Spectacled and Torrent Ducks, Magellanic Woodpecker, White-throated Treerunner and Black-chested Buzzard-Eagle are just some of the exciting birds that round up the park’s list.
-Horseback riding is an optional excursion while in the park.
+Horseback riding is an optional excursion while here.
 Nights in Torres del Paine.

 We spend the day making our way south to Punta Arenas, stopping to visit the Mylodon Cave, a massive cavern where these now-extinct mammals lived over 5,000 years ago.
 We’ll stop wherever possible for some more roadside birding to clean up on anything we haven’t seen.
 Night in Punta Arenas.

-Our Patagonia wildlife safari tour ends today in Punta Arenas.
-Regular flights go north to Santiago and beyond.
+Our Patagonia wildlife safari tour ends this morning in Punta Arenas.
+Regular flights leave for the north to Santiago and beyond.

-Pretour Day 1 – Night in Buenos Aires
+Pretour Day 1 – Arrival in Buenos Aires

 Pretour Day 2 – Flight to Iguazu

 After breakfast we catch a morning flight to Iguazu.
-We arrive to the airport and if time permits, walk a nearby road that passes through primary rainforest.
-We may have our first glimpse of Toco Toucan here, and any number of other Atlantic rainforest specialties.
+We arrive to the airport and we’ll head straight to the national park where most of the action is, including lunch.
+We may have our first glimpse of Toco Toucan in the parking lot and any number of other Atlantic rainforest specialties.
 This habitat is only a remnant of a once-vast forest and therefore many of the species we’ll encounter are endemic or difficult to find elsewhere.
-Iguazu hosts a large, contiguous tract of intact Atlantic rainforest.
+The Argentine side of Iguazu hosts a large, contiguous tract of intact Atlantic rainforest in a subtropical climate.

 Pretour Day 3 – Iguazu National Park

-We’ll spend two days exploring Iguazu National Park, where over 350 bird species have been sighted, not to mention a jungle where jaguars still prowl.
-Although the chance of seeing this elusive cat is low, we will encounter other interesting species such as the Argentine Tegu lizard and friendly Coatis more or less carpeting the trails.
-Birds are abundant and include such Atlantic forest beauties as Surucua Trogon, Swallow-tailed Manakin, Green-headed Tanager, Blond-crested Woodpecker, and Purple-crowned Plovercrest.
+We’ll spend a full day exploring Iguazu National Park where over 350 bird species have been sighted, not to mention being the home of jaguars and other cats.
+We'll see other interesting wildlife such as the Argentine Tegu lizard and overly friendly coatis and monkeys too.
+Birds are abundant and include such Atlantic forest beauties as Surucua Trogon, Swallow-tailed Manakin, Green-headed Tanager, Blond-crested Woodpecker, and Black-fronted Piping-Guan.
 But none is more emblematic of the falls than the Great Dusky Swift, seen powering over and around the impressive cascades themselves.
-As for this magnificent spectacle, Iguazu Falls really is a must-see, and we will be right in the heart of the action.
-Today we’ll explore at least two trails that lead us over the top of the falls and coincidentally past some spectacular birding and photographic areas.
+As for this magnificent spectacle, Iguazu Falls really is a must-see and we will be right in the heart of the action.
+Today we’ll explore at least two trails that lead us over the top or below the falls and coincidentally past some spectacular birding and photographic areas.
 When we don’t want to walk, there is a small train that can take us around the park.

-In town, we’ll visit some excellent hummingbird gardens where Black Jacobin and Swallow-tailed Hummingbird can be found, among others.
+Back in town, we’ll visit some excellent hummingbird gardens where Black Jacobin and Swallow-tailed Hummingbird can be found, among others.
 There is also a small wetland to explore.
 Night in Puerto Iguazu.